 We also have serious qualms about the other contents of some creams.
 In addition to various botanicals (and the risk of allergy), many contain DHEA and/or pregnenolone, two hormone precursors we don't feel are safely taken unless you can clinically demonstrate a primary deficiency of them.
 In this as in all things hormonal, we really feel that it makes sense to take all you need, but also to take no more than you need.
 If one is good, two just provides a disposal problem for your body.
 It's a TANSTAAFL thing.

 A usual starting dose of progesterone cream for women in surgical menopause who are also taking estrogen seems to be in the range of 15-25 mg a day.
 We'll talk more about tuning this dose elsewhere, but it makes sense when shopping otc to look for a cream strength that puts this into a reasonable volume for application.
-It's also important to actually figure out one's dose in the strength purchased--just blindly following the label directions for using so many teaspoons so often may have nothing to do with any one woman's needs since those instructions are almost invariably written for women in natural menopause.
+It's also important to actually figure out one's dose in the strength purchased—just blindly following the label directions for using so many teaspoons is an instruction almost invariably written for women in natural menopause.

 Age and handling matter